imeji-community/pyimeji/docs/tutorial.rst

     url = http://localhost/imeji
     user = ****
     password = ****
+    service_mode=

 .. note::

     The logging level will be passed on to the logger for the *requests* library, too.
 So setting it to ``DEBUG`` will add information about the HTTP connection to the log.

+    The service_mode is additional setting, which needs to be synchronized with the service_mode of the running imeji instance.
+    (at present, there is no possibility to get it from the rest interface).
+    If the imeji instance runs in a private mode, then the service_mode in this configuration file shall be set to value of "private"
+    If the imeji instance runs in a public mode, you do not need to set-up the service_mode

 A data curation workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~